pinapelz/VTuberDiscordBot/README.md

-# Hololive Discord Bot
+# vTuber Discord Bot (Previously Hololive Discord Bot)
-JDA Discord Bot Written in Java to get the schedules of Hololive and Holostars members.
+JDA Discord Bot Written in Java to get the schedules of VTubers.
 ARM compatible, to an extent.
+Currently there is support for all HololiveJP, EN, ID, Holostars, and Nijisanji JP personalities

 ## Requirements
 - Java Maven